-- (i) Banks should keep in mind that the information collected from the customer for the purpose of opening of account is to be treated as confidential and details thereof are not to be divulged for cross selling or any other like purposes.
-Banks should, therefore, ensure that information sought from the customer is relevant to the perceived risk, is not intrusive, and is in conformity with the guidelines issued in this regard.
-Any other information from the customer should be sought separately with his/her consent and after opening the account. - (ii) Banks should ensure that any remittance of funds by way of demand draft, mail/telegraphic transfer or any other mode and issue of travellers' cheques for value of Rupees fifty thousand and above is effected by debit to the customer's account or against cheques and not against cash payment. - (iii) Banks should ensure that the provisions of Foreign Contribution (Regulation) Act, 1976 as amended from time to time, wherever applicable, are strictly adhered to.
+- (i) Banks should collect only 'mandatory' information required for KYC purpose which the customer is obliged to give while opening an account at the time of opening the account / during periodic updation.
+Other 'optional' customer details / additional information, if required, may be obtained separately only after the account is opened with the explicit consent of the customer.
+The customer has a right to know what is the information required for KYC that she / he is obliged to give and what is the additional information sought by the bank that is optional. - (ii) Banks should keep in mind that the information (both 'mandatory' before opening the account as well as 'optional'- after opening the account with the explicit consent of the customer) collected from the customer for the purpose of opening of account is to be treated as confidential and details thereof are not to be divulged for cross selling or any other like purposes.
+Banks should, therefore, ensure that information sought from the customer is relevant to the perceived risk, is not intrusive, and is in conformity with the guidelines issued in this regard. - (iii) Banks should ensure that any remittance of funds by way of demand draft, mail/telegraphic transfer or any other mode and issue of travellers' cheques for value of Rupees fifty thousand and above is effected by debit to the customer's account or against cheques and not against cash payment.

+(iv) Banks should ensure that the provisions of Foreign Contribution (Regulation) Act, 1976 as amended from time to time, wherever applicable, are strictly adhered to.